Sumitbashetwar/Sumitbashetwar/README.md

 # Hi 👋 I'm Sumit

 💻 Software Engineer with 2.5+ years of experience at Morgan Stanley
-🚀 Backend-focused developer passionate about scalable systems, distributed architectures, and clean design
+🚀 Backend-focused engineer passionate about distributed systems, scalable backend architecture, and performance optimization

 ---

 ## 🚀 Open to Opportunities
 I’m currently open to backend engineering roles, platform engineering work, and challenging system design problems.
-If you’re hiring or working on interesting problems, feel free to reach out 🙂
+If you're hiring or building something impactful, feel free to reach out 🙂

 ---